sainarasimhayandamuri/LINUXSERVERCONFIGURATIONPROJECT/README.md

 ### passphrase password

   ```
-  there is no passphrase password for my project(you can directly press enter).
+  there is no passphrase password for my project(you can directly press enter) or else press grader password.

   ```
   This will add you to new user